linode/docs/docs/guides/web-servers/nginx/using-openresty/index.md

 1. Using your preferred text editor, open the `nginx.conf` file for your OpenResty instance.
 This file contains the default OpenResty server configuration and should be located at `/usr/local/openresty/nginx/conf/nginx.conf`.

 1. Remove the contents of the file, and replace them with the code shown here.
-(OpenResty typically comes with a duplicate of the default configuration file as `nginx.conf.default`, should you ever want to revert to it.)
+(OpenResty typically comes with a duplicate of the default configuration file as `nginx.conf.default`, should you ever want to revert to it).

     ```file {title="/usr/local/openresty/nginx/conf/nginx.conf"}
     worker_processes 1;